Wanting Your Existing Phone Sockets to Work With an NBN

 - NBN do realise after the fact but hasn’t budgeted for it.

-- NBN is looking out for us private technician by providing more jobs
+- NBN is looking out for us private technicians by providing more jobs

 We have been informed by many of our clients that when your HFC connection is completed, the NBN installing technician in many cases tells you that you can only use one phone now and it has to be plugged directly into the NBN router.
 This is NOT correct.
 If done correctly you can use your existing copper line phone sockets throughout your home or business for a multiple-phone setup just like before.

 As you can see from this video the NBN technician is not informing their customers that in order to use your existing phone sockets your Telstra lead-in cable will need to be removed.
 This cable if it is still connected back to the LI in the exchange will be sending 52 volts DC down the line.
 If this is plugged into your router it could not only damage your router but it will not allow your phone sockets to work properly or at all.

 Really Telstra or NBN should send someone to the exchange when you get an NBN line and physically disconnect your main pair from the LI that generates the 52 volts.
 This would be a gradual decommissioning of the Telstra main pair copper network, and it would stop voltage flow that is not useful anymore.